 The Notice-to-Proceed was issued for construction of the headworks package on July 27, 2020, and the Notice-to-Proceed for construction of the balance of plant package was issued on September 28, 2020.
 Construction activities for the headworks, balance of plant, and other minor construction packages are underway and will continue through the end of 2023.
-Additional packages for paving, landscaping, north clarifiers refurbishment, and other improvements will be procured in the coming months.

-Work on-site continues, including construction of the headworks facility, grit equipment installation, modifications to the chlorine contact/UV facility, conveyance piping installation, aeration tank modifications, and intermediate pump station piping construction.
-The 3rd Avenue Park North improvements were completed during the reporting period.
+On-going work includes construction of the headworks facility, modifications to the chlorine contact/UV disinfection facility, conveyance piping installation, aeration tank modifications, and rehabilitation of secondary clarifiers.